Quba: Points of interest

-Chuhur hamam is a bathhouse.
+a bathhouse.
 The hamam is unique in its beehive shaped dome made of brick.
 The building of the bathhouse was built from the red brick.
 Its large dome enabled it to maintain the right temperature and humidity inside the house.
-The house has a quadrangular shape and it has 6 rooms, 2 doors and 6 windows.
+The house has a quadrangular shape and it has six rooms, two doors and six windows.
 Water was supplied from the well under the bath or from the city waterpipes.
 In his time, Alexandre Dumas bathed in this bathhouse, during his stay in Quba.
 150 years later, his great-grandson visited these places.
 The bathhouse was the main resting place for the Quba people and it was used until 1985.
 The Chuhur hamam is no longer operational.